 - Calendula is known in the herbal world for being anti-inflammatory to skin and mucosa, a lymphagogue (meaning that it moves lymph), a vulnerary (meaning that it promotes healing of damaged tissue) as well as being antifungal and antibacterial.

-- Red clover is considered alternative and, like other alternatives, red clover is used to assist the body in removing metabolic waste products.
+- Red clover is considered alterative and, like other alteratives, red clover is used to assist the body in removing metabolic waste products.
 One of the reasons why it is part of our Stress Bump for Chin Tea and Blessed Recovery Tea.
 This, in addition to its “blood-purifying” properties, indicates that it is useful on skin conditions such as eczema, psoriasis, and other skin irritations that crack and ooze.

-In addition, use herbs when you are cooking with oils–coconut included.
+In addition, you can use herbs when you are cooking with oils–coconut included.
 Heat a little of the oil and add some crushed seeds.
 You can either cook your veggies in that (don’t forget a little acid–mmm, lime juice—to break apart the cell walls and release more available nutrition!) or pour that over your freshly cooked rice.
 Or both!

 Scientific Benefit: Excellent source of lipids soothe and protect damaged skin and may even prevent premature aging